zmh-program/BetterNickname/README.md

    - `/betternickconfig rerolldelay <1-10>` - Set delay between rerolls (in seconds)

 3. **Start auto-reroll**:
-   - `/betternick autoreroll` - Toggle auto-reroll on/off
+   - `/betternick auto` - Toggle auto-reroll on/off

 The system will continuously generate nicknames and check all your criteria.
 When a match is found, it will either automatically claim the name (if autoclaim is enabled) or notify you to manually claim it.